Geometrization of the local Langlands correspondence: Rational coefficients

 Since $D(H(E),\Qlb)$, resp. $D(G(E),\Qlb)$, are direct factors of $D_\lis(\Bun_H,\Qlb)$, resp.~$D_\lis(\Bun_G,\Qlb)$, this should give rise to the ``classical'' Langlands functoriality $D(H(E),\Qlb)\to D(G(E),\Qlb)$. \end{example}

-\begin{remark} Above, we assumed $G$ and $H$ are quasisplit.
+\begin{remark} Above, we assumed $G$ and $H$ are quasisplit, in order to define the Whittaker sheaf.
 To some extent, this is necessary, as the Jacquet--Langlands correspondence cannot be given by a completely canonical functor (in particular, one defined over $\mathbb Q_\ell$): In fact, as is well-known, any discrete series representation of $\GL_n(E)$ is defined over its field of moduli but this is not the case for smooth irreducible representations of $D^\times$ if $D$ is a division algebra over $E$. \end{remark}

 Let us now explain how {\it Fargues's original conjecture} fits into this context.
 Let $\varphi:W_E\to \hat{G}(\Qlb)$ be a Langlands parameter.
 Consider the map $i: \Spec \Qlb\to Z^1(W_E,\hat{G})_{\Qlb}/\hat{G}$ corresponding to $\varphi$, and let